zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 # Lessons

-All Lessons are $40 per hour
+All Lessons are $50 per hour or less.

 Feel free to bring your own songs, stems, or equipment